 CHANGING PLACES / ESPACIOS REVELADOS in Peru

-At divides in the city of Lima, CHANGING PLACES / ESPACIOS REVELADOS is creating new spaces for aesthetic experience that call attention to what we share and what divides us.
-Artists participating in the project will cast new light on unused spaces in the city of 10 million people, raising questions about the role of art in creating public areas for common use, especially during times of social distancing due to the coronavirus pandemic.
+At divides in the city of Lima, CHANGING PLACES / ESPACIOS REVELADOS created new spaces for aesthetic experience.
+Artists participating in the project casted new light on unused spaces in the city of 10 million people, raising questions about the role of art in creating public areas for common use, especially during times of social distancing due to the coronavirus pandemic.

 Lima has the appearance of a city made from disjointed parts developing independently, with local districts having distinct and separate social and communicative growth.
 Each of the city’s districts is seeking its own future, and the resulting societal divide has left its mark on the city.